That Time A Sitcom Beautifully Handled HIV Disclosure

-well over a decade later, no other sitcom to my knowledge has successfully done the same. and what is amazing about this episode is that it models conservations about HIV disclosure are not portrayed as “bad” and “horrific” news but rather a moment of intimacy.
+well over a decade later, no other sitcom to my knowledge has successfully accomplished what “half & half” managed to do. what is amazing about this episode is that it models conservations about HIV disclosure are not portrayed as “bad” and “horrific” news but rather a beautiful moment of intimacy.

 “half & half” was as canceled in 2006 when the network merged with the WB to create what is now the CW.